crystal-lang/crystal-book/docs/README.md

 ## Contribute

-If you want to dive into development of Crystal, these materials give some guidance.
+If you want to dive into the development of Crystal, these materials give some guidance.

 <div class="cards" markdown="1">
   <div class="card" markdown="1">